 Apple iPhones arrived in 2007 running an unnamed operating system.
 A year later, it got the boring sobriquet of “iPhone OS 1.”
 By 2010, the marketing people got their acts together and came up with “iOS,” just in time for version 4 to debut.

-We are now up to iOS 15, and the previous decade-plus has included a lot of changes—from embracing dedicated apps (in version 2) and dropping skeuomorphism for flat images (in iOS 7) to finally embracing widgets last year.
+We are now up to iOS 15, and the previous decade-plus has included a lot of changes—from embracing dedicated apps (in version 2) and dropping skeuomorphism for flat images (in iOS 7) to finally embracing widgets.

 Now, as an iPhone user, you might want to explore the endless possibilities for getting the maximum out of your iOS device.
 Following the same, we are here with the best iPhone hacks and tricks you should know right now.
-These iPhone tricks and hacks will not only make you smarter but also change the way how you interact with your iPhone.
+These iPhone tricks and hacks will not only make you smarter but also change the way how you interact with your iPhone in 2022.

 The best iPhone Hacks, Tips and Tricks To Unlock The Full Potential of iOS